vsphere-tmm/vsphere-with-tanzu-dev-center/network-service/README.md

 ## List all VM Load Balancers

-List of available Network Services.
-You can deploy and manage service in a self-service way using Kubernetes APIs.
+List of available Load Balancers.
+You can deploy and manage load balancers in a self-service way using Kubernetes APIs.

 Users can view all the Network Services created in the namespace.
 The user will see the following information in the grid's default view:
 - Name
 - Selector
+- Age

+There are additional column that can be toggled through the Manage Columns button located at the bottom of the grid:
+- Created On - specific time the service was created

 ![VM_Load_Balancers_List](source/vm-lb-list.png "VM Load Balancer List")